Licensing information

 Here, you will find information about how your Repls are licensed.

-Content you create in a public Repl or in Teams for Friends is automatically subject to an MIT license.
+Content you create in a public Repl in a team or personal context is automatically subject to an MIT license.
 The full text of the MIT license reads as follows:

 Copyright